Alexandru-Butunoi/reactdjango/README.md

-# reactdjango
+Real Estates

-A Real-Estte App using Django and ReactJS
+A Real-Estate App using Django and ReactJS